svalencia014/VEGASPRO16SHORTCUT1/README.txt

 SECTION 3- Remapping of controls

 For this feature I am remapping some controls.
-The J, K, and L keys are going to be remapped to Q, W, E. You can use either one when ever you desire.
+The J, K, and L keys are going to be remapped to Q, W, E. You can use either one whenever you desire.
+The media keys in the function row will do the same thing as J/Q, K/W, L/E. This will allow for faster editing as you don't have to move your hands to the J, K , and L keys to control playback.

+Here is the link to see this script in action -

+SECTION 4- Misc Keys

+This section will be describing what some random keys will do.
+The T key will add a new text layer to where your cursor is. = See this in action here - The R key will reverse the clip selected. = See this in action here - The